 Always Try to Hold the Trucking Company (Employer) Responsible

 Pennsylvania law allows an injured person to hold the employer responsible for negligent hiring, negligent retention, and negligent supervision of an employee truck driver.
 This is very important, as many of the truck drivers are not wealthy, and you need to often find additional defendants with deeper pockets.
 Employers are responsible to ensure that they hire safe drivers.
 Trucking companies have a legal duty to make certain that the drivers they hire do not have a history of accidents, tickets or other legal violations.
 Trucking companies also have a responsibility to test drivers for drug use.

 Free Consultations on all I-79.
 I-70, I-80 and Pennsylvania Turnpike Cases

 If you have any questions about a trucking accident in Pennsylvania, Flaherty Fardo offers free consultations.
 Consultations can be done on-line or by calling our offices at 412.802.6666.

 Our representation for Pennsylvania truck accidents cases, tractor trailer accidents, bus accidents and all personal injury cases is based on a contingent fee structure.
 There is absolutely no fee unless we obtain recovery for you.
-We advance 100% the costs, including experts, filings, and depositions and are only reimbursed from the client’s share if we are successful.
+We advance 100% the costs and are only reimbursed from the client’s share if we win.